renpy/renpy/sphinx/source/screens.rst

     viewport.
 If `scrollbars` is "both", both horizontal and vertical scrollbars are created.

-    When `scrollbars` is not None, the `vpgrid` takes prefixed properties:
+    When `scrollbars` is not None, the `viewport` takes prefixed properties:

     * Properties beginning with ``viewport_`` are passed to the viewport.
     * Properties beginning with ``side_`` are passed to the side.